lolaedun/meditation/README.md

 - child mode
 - Social share button
-- audio fade on pause or at end of timer
+- add gong sound at the end of meditation or audio fade

 ## Technologies Used